tyoeer/Chaoshead/design.md

 - `levelhead/`: All the code for integrating with Levelhead stuff
   - `data/`: Wrappers around the data files.
   - `lhs/`: All the code directly dealing with a `.lhs` file.
+    - `read` & `write` convert between the file and a direct representation in Lua
+    - `parse` & `serialize` convert between that direct representation and usable representations of actual levels
   - `level/`: Everything dealing with the Lua representation of a LH level.
     - `limits.lua`: A list of functions for checking various limits imposed by several different things.
 - `ui/`: The main UI system, and UI parts that aren't their own module.
 Has its own design.md describing (some of) the design of the UI system.